FlorianDewulf/wf_api/README.md

 ### Stylesheet

 - [Sass](http://sass-lang.com/) is the most famous stylesheet language who extends the css with awesome features and a better syntax.

+### Documentation

+- [JSDoc](https://github.com/jsdoc3/jsdoc) is the tool used to generate the doc folder in `./static`
+- [TUI](https://github.com/nhnent/tui.jsdoc-template) is the template used for this awesome documentation style !